mverleg/pyjson_tricks/README.md

 As you can see, this stores the module and class name.
 The class must be importable from the same module when decoding (and should not have changed).
-If it isn\'t, you have to manually provide a dictionary to `cls_lookup_map` when loading in which the class name can be looked up.
+If it isn't, you have to manually provide a dictionary to `cls_lookup_map` when loading in which the class name can be looked up.
 Note that if the class is imported, then `globals()` is such a dictionary (so try `loads(json, cls_lookup_map=glboals())`).
-Also note that if the class is defined in the \'top\' script (that you\'re calling directly), then this isn\'t a module and the import part cannot be extracted.
+Also note that if the class is defined in the 'top' script (that you're calling directly), then this isn't a module and the import part cannot be extracted.
 Only the class name will be stored; it can then only be deserialized in the same script, or if you provide `cls_lookup_map`.